apollographql/apollo-client/docs/source/apollo-client/index.md

 Instantiate a new Apollo Client.

 - `networkInterface: NetworkInterface` (Optional, defaults to an interface that points to `/graphql`) The network interface to use when sending GraphQL queries to the server.
-- `XXX redux integration` (Optional, creates a new Redux store by default) A Redux store to in which to keep all state.
+- `store: ReduxStore` (Optional, creates a new Redux store by default) A Redux store to in which to keep all state.
+[Read more about integrating with Redux](customization.html#redux).
+- `reduxRootKey: string` (Optional, `apollo` by default) The key under which Apollo data will be stored in the Redux store.
+If you aren't integrating with an existing Redux store, don't worry about this.

 Here's how you would instantiate a default client that points to `/graphql`: